Kegn/data-structures/python-dictionaries.md

 ## What is a Dictionary?

-A dictionary is basically a mapping from a string or integer to a value or an object This is known as a key-value pair
+A dictionary is basically a mapping from a string or integer to a value or an object.
+This is known as a key-value pair.
-The key maps directly to the value, but not the other way around Dictionary has no ordering
+The key maps directly to the value, but not the other way around.
+Dictionary has no ordering.

 ## Dictionaries vs Lists

 In a list, an index is provided and an object is returned.
 An array, or list is a solid chunk in memory.
 A dictionary on the otherhand is a hashmap, or a function.
-It takes an input to find where to get the output
+It takes an input to find where to get the output.

 ## Code